 Transportation by 4* luxury coach

 It’s time for some serious stargazing!
 After several successful and fun visits to the Planetarium in Brussels and the Public Observatory in Grimbergen, we take things to the next level again.
-Join us on this trip to the Ardennes to enjoy the celestial spectacle together with a group of enthusiast expats.
+Join us on this trip to the Ardennes to enjoy the celestial spectacle of the Perseids Meteor shower.
 Summer evenings are always nice for watching the skies, but we choose this date because our Planet Earth is passing through the Perseids meteor field, resulting in countless shooting stars in the sky.
 On top of that we will enjoy a presentation in a special domed planetarium and we will be able to watch through several professional telescopes (e.g. to look at planets, nebulas and other celestial objects).
-And as a bonus we also offer you a complimentary BBQ!
-What a night!!!
 For this trip we maintain a good-weather guarantee.
 If it is too cloudy we will cancel the trip.
 But be aware we had to disappoint dozens of people in previous years because it was fully booked, so reserve your spot on time.

 - Transportation by 4* luxury coach

 - Entrance fees Observatoire Centre Ardenne